dmeditor/dmeditor-lang/README.md

 Experiment of integrating DM Editor with languages, PHP as main.

-Main goal is to make it as a PHP project's "service for visual editing", with use cases like making compaign page visually.
+Main goal is to make it as a PHP project's "service / library for visual editing", with use cases like making compaign page visually.
 To achieve that, below should be supported:

 - Allow PHP (or template) to include DM Editor.
 - Support widget making in php template(eg. twig), which is loaded both in front site and admin editing.